EndaMagennis/baoard-ohm/README.md

 ## Design

-The app is mainly comprised of native bootstarap classes, utilising Bootstrap's dark-mode to create a muted and clean UI.
+The app is mainly comprised of native Bootstrap classes, utilising Bootstrap's dark-mode to create a muted and clean UI.
 The nature and ethos of the website is relaxed, casual boardgame reviews and so the pallette is dark, and subtle.
 Dark mode on devices can reduce blue light exposure and can, in some cases, [reduce eye strain](https://www.eyecarecenter.com/eye-care-resources/is-dark-mode-better-for-your-eyes) so it was the natural choice for a more relaxed website.
 Additionally, the name, board-ohm is a play on boredom and the zen phrase 'ohm', a chant often associated with buddhism.
-The banner image was generated with [Leonardo AI](https://leonardo.ai/) and then colour-corrected and edited using [GIMP](https://www.gimp.org/), and depcits a rendition of buddha surrounded by dice to marry the two concepts of boardgames and zen.
+The banner image was generated with [Leonardo AI](https://leonardo.ai/) and then colour-corrected and edited using [GIMP](https://www.gimp.org/), and depicts a rendition of buddha surrounded by dice to marry the two concepts of boardgames and zen.

 - ### Color Theme